Azure/AvereSDK/docs/using_vfxt_py.md

 Separate the instance identifiers with spaces.

-The format of the identifiers depends on the cloud vendor, because different cloud providers have written their APIs to use different keys for instance lookup.

-* AWS uses a numeric instance ID in the form i-xxxxxxxxxxxxxxxxx
-* GCE and Azure use the instance name, which is the text string you used to name the cluster followed by the node numbers, -01, -02, etc.
+Azure uses the instance name as an identifier.
+This is the text string you used to name the cluster followed by the node numbers, -01, -02, etc.

 ### Proxy Configuration for API Commands